thin-edge/thin-edge.io-specs/src/telemetry-data/data-model.md

 * There is no way to attach metadata to a data source (e.g the unit).
 * There is no way to attach metadata to a data point (e.g the quality of the measurement).

-## Requirements for thin-edge JSON version 1.0
+## Requirements for thin-edge data model version 1.0

 * Provide a clear semantics of the data that can be moved around thin-edge components.
   * Given two sets of messages, are they equivalent or not?